 3. Activate your CRM users across all channels:

 Having a clustered CRM and a much better understanding of your customers is great, but if you can’t target those same users across channels and devices, it’s all worth nothing.
 Since the digital world is highly fragmented and the same user has a different identifier per each device and channel, it’s impossible for brands to figure all this out by themselves.

 Today, brands are starting to work with external data partners who can activate their offline data (such as e-mail addresses or phone numbers) online, as well as create a holistic identity graph that can identify one single user across the different devices and channels.
 Only then brands can have a comprehensive, 360-degree view of their customers and target and reward them homogeneously wherever they are.

 If you are one of those marketers who is always looking for a 100 percent bang for your buck, don’t forget to recycle your CRM strategy.
-Not many realize the power of recycling the strategies that have delivered results.
+Not many realize the power of recycling the digital strategies that have delivered results.
 All you have to do is analyze your successful campaigns and witness patterns— which you can then replicate for your future campaigns.

 The cost of engaging customers time and money-wise continues to rise, and CMOs cannot afford to underutilize the potential of their CRM systems anymore.
 Their strategy needs to shift from simply gathering consumer data, to implementing data-smart CRM strategies that can guide their marketing campaigns and achieve a better ROI.
 Clustering your CRM users, getting a deeper insight into who they are and what their interests are, and, ultimately, being able to reach them across devices is a good way to get started.
 CMOs need to ramp up their CRM strategies, make sure they’re on top of their consumer data, as well as work with external partners who can help them do so effectively.